hingston/hingston/README.md

 ## Navigating the Website

-The main entry point to the website is `hingston.htm` (or `index.htm`).
+The main entry point to the website is `index.html`.
 The site also features a `sitemap.htm` page which lists all pages on the site and can be very helpful for navigation.

 **Note on Search Functionality:** The original site included a search page (`hingsearch.htm`) that utilized Google to search the pages.
 As the site is now hosted statically on a new domain, this specific search implementation may no longer function as originally intended without adjustments.